k-kaundal/KLang/README.md

-Ahh got it—you want **actual raw `.md` content**, not wrapped inside a code block.
-Here it is clean and ready to paste directly into a `README.md` file:

----

 # 🚀 KLang

 > A high-performance, statically-typed programming language with its own runtime — combining the power of C, the simplicity of Python, and the safety of TypeScript.